-For questions about your Maryland Department of Health, HealthChoice (Medicaid) benefits, contact Maryland Department of Health, HealthChoice (Medicaid), at 1-877-463-3464, 8 a.m. - 5 p.m.
+For questions about your New York State Department of Health (Medicaid) benefits, contact New York State Department of Health (Medicaid), at 1-800-541-2831, 8 a.m. - 5 p.m.
 ET, Monday - Friday.

-TTY users should call 1-800-735-2258.
-Ask how joining another plan or returning to Original Medicare affects how you get your Maryland Department of Health, HealthChoice (Medicaid) coverage.
+TTY users should call 711.
+Ask how joining another plan or returning to Original Medicare affects how you get your New York State Department of Health (Medicaid) coverage.

 Section 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan • ership ends, and your new Medicare and Medicaid coverage begins, you must our medical items, services and prescription drugs through our plan. □Continue to use our network providers to receive medical care. □Continue to use our network pharmacies or mail order to get your prescriptions filled. - spitalized on the day that your membership ends, your hospital stay will be our plan until you are discharged (even if you are discharged after your new age begins).
 Section 5 We must end your membership in the plan in certain situations Section 5.1 When must we end your membership in the plan?
-We must end yo ur membership in the plan if any of the following happen: □If you no long er have Medicare Part A and Part B. people who a have a 6 mon longer eligible for Medicaid.
+We must end yo ur membership in the plan if any of the following happen: □If you no long er have Medicare Part A and Part B. people who a have a 6 mon onger eligible for Medicaid.
 As stated in Chapter 1, section 2.1, our plan is for the ligible for both Medicare and Medicaid.
 We must notify you in writing that you the grace period to regain eligibility before you are disenrolled.
-For more in the grace period and how it may affect your costs under this plan, please see section 1.1. □If you do not pay your medical spend down, if applicable. □If you move o ut of our service area. □If you are awa ay from our service area for more than 6 months. - e or take a long trip, call Customer Service to find out if the place you are moving to is in our plan's area. • e incarcerated (go to prison). ☐If you are no onger a United States citizen or lawfully present in the United States. □lf you lie or w drug coverag ithhold information about other insurance you have that provides prescription e. information a mally give us incorrect information when you are enrolling in our plan and that ffects your eligibility for our plan.
-(We cannot make you leave our plan for this we get permission from Medicare first.) medical care for you and other members of our plan.
+For more in the grace period and how it may affect your costs under this plan, please see ection 1.1. ☐If you do not pay your medical spend down, if applicable. □If you move o ut of our service area. □If you are awa ay from our service area for more than 6 months. • e or take a long trip, call Customer Service to find out if the place you are moving to is in our plan's area. ☐If you become e incarcerated (go to prison). □If you are no onger a United States citizen or lawfully present in the United States. □If you lie or w drug coverag ithhold information about other insurance you have that provides prescription e. information a nally give us incorrect information when you are enrolling in our plan and that ffects your eligibility for our plan.
+(We cannot make you leave our plan for this we get permission from Medicare first.) medical care ously behave in a way that is disruptive and makes it difficult for us to provide for you and other members of our plan.
 (We cannot make you leave our plan for pless we get permission from Medicare first.)

 □ If you let someone else use your UnitedHealthcare member ID card to get medical care.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.)
-If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. □ If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) ☐ If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. □ If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan.